 How are teams formed?

-Returning players are placed on teams first, provided they meet the deadline to return to their same teams, followed by special requests.
+Returning players are placed on teams first, provided they meet the deadline to return to their same teams, are the appropriate birth year and then followed by special requests.
 If no requests were made or the deadline wasn’t met, we match players with the area in which you live, or the school closest to your house.
 Finally, we place our waitlist players on teams that need kids.
 We are never able to honor practice requests for certain days or times, as coaches don’t make their choices until a few weeks before the season begins.
 We cannot guarantee special requests but will certainly attempt to grant them.

 Is the uniform included in the registration fees?

 No, uniforms must be purchased separately from our apparel partner, Soccer Stop, and are required at games.
 Check out our uniforms page to learn more.
 Soccer Stop is located in the Festival Shopping Center on University and County Line Road.
 (Phone number 303-740-9300).
 There are two different jerseys to choose from, depending on the age group of your child.
 Soccer Stop will be able to help you with all of your soccer uniform questions.

 Players are required to wear shin guards, soccer cleats or athletic shoes.
 As children tend to grow quickly between seasons, it is a good idea to check that your child’s equipment still fits a week prior to the start of practice in each season.
 Players should bring their own water and ball (for ball size, please see “What to expect on the field” chart above) to practices and games.
 Players should also dress appropriately for Colorado weather.
 If fields are open, you should assume that practices and games are being held.

 Can I perform any volunteer duties for my child’s team?